 - Art Therapy

-Do your research before choosing any therapeutic technique.
-Many of these have not received very much research into their effectiveness (CBT, Dialectical Behavior Therapy, and Marital Therapy have received strong research) while others are more experimental, and some may even be pseudoscience (fake science that is no more effective than placebo).
+Do your research before choosing any therapeutic technique and discuss in detail with your doctor.
+Many of these have not been fully proven in terms of their effectiveness (although CBT, Dialectical Behavior Therapy, and Marital Therapy have) while others are more experimental, and some may even be pseudoscience.
+So, it is important to be vigilant.

 Decide which ones you’re comfortable trying and never be discouraged if they don’t work as you expected.
 Not every type of therapy works for everyone, and sometimes all you need is a change.